code-423n4/2023-10-zksync/docs/Smart contract Section/L1 smart contracts.md

 unfreezes the diamond.
 Note that it is a very dangerous thing since the diamond proxy can freeze the upgrade system and then the diamond will be frozen forever.

 The diamond proxy pattern is very flexible and extendable.
 For now, it allows splitting implementation contracts by their logical meaning, removes the limit of bytecode size per contract and implements security features such as freezing.
-In future, it can also be viewed as [EIP-6900](https://eips.ethereum.org/EIPS/eip-6900) for [zkStack](https://blog.matter-labs.io/introducing-the-zk-stack-c24240c2532a), where each hyperchain can implement a sub-set of allowed implementation contracts.
+In the future, it can also be viewed as [EIP-6900](https://eips.ethereum.org/EIPS/eip-6900) for [zkStack](https://blog.matter-labs.io/introducing-the-zk-stack-c24240c2532a), where each hyperchain can implement a sub-set of allowed implementation contracts.

 ### GettersFacet